AlessioTonelli/dncs-lab/README.md

 # Devices configuration

 ## Switch
 In the file `switch.sh` I have to insert lines of code to make sure that the switch ports are added for the different connections, such as adding the broadcast port that connects this device to the router-1.
-We also need to add the two ports to connect the respective networks of host-a and host-b.
-The command `sudo ip link set dev ...` will active these ports when we run the `vagrant up` command.
+I also need to add the two ports to connect the respective networks of host-a and host-b.
+The command `sudo ip link set dev ...` will active these ports when I run the `vagrant up` command.
 ```
 export DEBIAN_FRONTEND=noninteractive